kushalmatalia/MLBuddy/README.md

 ### Acknowledgments
 The Machine Learning PDF Bot utilizes the following libraries and resources:

-Streamlit: For building the interactive web application.
+_Streamlit_: For building the interactive web application.

-PyPDF2: For extracting text from PDF files.
+_PyPDF2_: For extracting text from PDF files.

-Langchain: For natural language processing capabilities, including question-answering.
+_Langchain_: For natural language processing capabilities, including question-answering.

 The application also acknowledges the use of OpenAI's large language models for powering the question-answering functionality.